collapsefield/collapsefield-verrells-law/RETAINED_STATE_SELECTION_FRAMEWORK.md

 Verrell's Law and Collapse Aware AI™ are connected historically but separate evidence tracks.

 - **Verrell's Law** = proposed falsifiable retained-state selection research framework.
-- **Collapse Aware AI™** = separate engineering programme for governed retained-state selection.
+- **Collapse Aware AI** = separate engineering programme for governed retained-state selection.

 Software intentionally designed to use retained-state influence can demonstrate engineering conformance, replay and inspectability.
 It does not independently prove that an equivalent mechanism occurs in nature.